-690 5.2 Age-depth plots
+5.2 Age-depth plots

-Separating the age-depth plots of the corrected water-level data (GWL, without palaeo-tidal correction) per region shows the spatial variability in the data (Figure 9).
+Separating the age-depth plots of the corrected water-level data (i.e., without palaeo-tidal correction) per region shows the spatial variability in the data (Figure 9).
 A consistent water-level rise trend is visible in the denser sampled regions Zuid-Holland, Rhine-Meuse delta inland, Flevoland and Waddenzee.
-In contrast, the plots from Noord-Holland and Zeeland show a patchier pattern because of the lower number of indicators in these regions.
-Regarding temporal coverage: the coastal regions years BP, while in the more inland regions, Flevoland and Rhine-Meuse delta, this commences ca. 8-7.5 cal. years BP.
-This reproduces and confirms earlier investigations of the transgression rate (e.g. Vos, 2015b; Koster et al., 2017).
+In contrast, the plots from Noord-Holland and Zeeland show a patchier pattern, because of the lower number of indicators in these regions.
+Regarding temporal coverage: the coastal regions Zuid-Holland, Noord-Holland and the Waddenzee host relatively older ULD-tidal and SLIP data, starting ca. 9-8.5 ka cal.

+years BP, while in the more inland regions Flevoland and Rhine-Meuse delta this commences ca. 8-7.5 cal. years BP.
+This reproduces and confirms earlier investigations of the transgression rate (e.g. Vos, 2015; Koster et al., 2017).